HamedSamavati/Automated-Reporting-Tool/README.md

        }
      ]
      ```
-2. Click the "Generate Report" button to display the data as a styled table in the report.
+2. Click the "Save Report" button to display the data as a styled table in the report.
 3. Download the report as a PDF by clicking the "Export to PDF" button.

 ---